jhui/jhui.github.io/_posts/2017-03-15-Soft-and-hard-attention.markdown

 > Again, we visualize what the feature maps may look like as a picture.

 This picture visualizes the weighted features to the LSTM and the word it predicted.
 Soft attention discredits irrelevant areas by multiply the corresponding features map with a low weight.
 Accordingly, high attention area keeps the original value while low attention areas get closer to 0 (become dark in the visualization).
-With the context of "A man holding a couple plastic", the attention module creates a new feature map with all areas darken except the plastic container area.
+With the context of "A man holding a couple plastic", the attention module creates a new feature map with all areas darkened except the plastic container area.
 With more focused information, the LSTM makes a better prediction (the word "container").

-Let's show how to commpute the weighted features for the LSTM. $$ x_1, x_2, x_3 \text{ and } x_4 $$ each cover a sub-section of an image.
+Let's show how to compute the weighted features for the LSTM. $$ x_1, x_2, x_3 \text{ and } x_4 $$ each covers a sub-section of an image.
 To compute a score $$ s_{i} $$ to measure how much attention for $$ x_{i} $$, we use (with the context $$ C = h_{t-1} $$):

 $$
 s_{i} = \tanh(W_{c} C + W_{x} X_{i} ) = \tanh(W_{c} h_{t-1} + W_{x} x_{i} )